Anachoretic/Asus-TUF-Linux/Distro Setup/Fedora.md

 This guide walks you through setting up your Fedora system with Nvidia drivers, Asus tools, and power management tweaks.

-## Step 1: Post Install Configuration
+## Step 1: Post-Install Configuration

 {% stepper %} {% step %} If you're using an Nvidia dGPU, you'll need to install Nvidia's proprietary drivers manually.

 AMD users can skip this, as Mesa drivers are built into the kernel and work out of the box.

 {% hint style="info" %} Note: Unlike Windows, most drivers are included in the kernel, so you don't usually need to install them manually. {% endhint %} {% endstep %}

 ## Step 2: GPU Driver Installation and Asus Software Setup